 Dark social platforms continue to innovate, while on the lighter side, effort is being made across the web to help brighten the horizon for marketers - for example LinkedIn was previously a large source of dark social, until they implemented a change that started tagging referral traffic to sites as lnkd.in back in January.
 Yahoo has also added a meta referrer tag to its homepage, allowing proper attirbution of traffic after having grown to become one of the largest dark social sources because of its move to HTTPS.

-We covered the impact of Facebook Messenger’s Instant Articles rollout recently, and this type of development is another step in the changes to the traffic you receive and ultimately your revenues and returns.
+Facebook Messenger’s Instant Articles rolled out recently, and this type of development is another step in the changes to the traffic you receive and ultimately your revenues and returns.

 Allowing your content to be seen offsite in an interface such as Messenger’s Instant Articles increases consumer engagement, but on the flip side will reduce your onsite activities, so your marketing strategy needs to be agile enough to cope with these shifts.
 Look at the response when Facebook announced an update to its News Feed algorithm back in June - the prioritisation of friends and family content over publisher content.
 This move sent many marketers into meltdown.